 Apple is aware of the many privacy concerns.
 It’s working on updates that will make it easier for you to find hidden AirTags.
 Here are a few upcoming updates you should know about:

 - Adding privacy warnings when people set up AirTags: When someone sets up their AirTag for the first time, they’re reminded that AirTag is meant to track belongings only.
 Apple will make it clear that using AirTags to stalk people is a crime in many places.

 - Fixing alert issues: You may get a vague alert that says “Unknown Accessory Detected.”
 Apple is solving this issue, so you know exactly what kind of device is following you.

 - An updated support article on unwanted tracking: Apple updated its page on AirTag, AirPods and the entire Find My network.
 Now you can learn which accessories may trigger a tracking alert, directions on what to do if you get a warning and more.
 Tap or click here for the new unwanted tracking support article.

 - Precision Finding: This feature would help you locate an unknown AirTag so you wouldn’t have to fumble around.
 Precision Finding uses your smartphone’s complex inner machinery to help you find the tracker with — you guessed it — absolute precision.

 Apple recently rolled out a firmware update that makes audible alerts even louder.
-In the past, people have missed notifications because the alert sound was too quiet.
+People have previously missed notifications because the alert sound was too quiet.
 Thanks to Apple’s security update, you’ll be able to hear the alert.